Secure Jobs, Better Pay: changes to Australian workplace laws

 - Australian Workplace Agreements (AWA).

-More information on agreement-based transitional instruments including the variation and termination of these agreements.
+For more information on agreement-based transitional instruments including the variation and termination of these agreements, see our Agreements page.

 An enterprise agreement is between one or more national system employers and their employees, as specified in the agreement.
 Enterprise agreements are negotiated by the parties through collective bargaining in good faith, primarily at the enterprise level.
-Under the Fair Work Act 2009, an enterprise can mean any kind of business, activity, project or undertaking.
+Under the FW Act, an enterprise can mean any kind of business, activity, project or undertaking.

-Under the Fair Work Act 2009, the following new enterprise agreements can be made:
+Under the FW Act, the following new enterprise agreements can be made:

 A single-enterprise agreement is made between a single employer (or two or more single interest employers) and employees employed at the time the agreement is made, and who will be covered by the agreement.
 Single interest employers are employers that are in a joint venture or common enterprise or are related corporations.
 They can also be employers authorised as single interest employers by the Fair Work Commission, which may be either franchisees or other employers where the Minister for Employment has made a declaration.